DosMike/TF2-RegenThinkHook/README.md

 I want to thank nosoop for always having some insights or helpful reference code withing TF2 in their plugins.
 Also thanks to who ever asked for this in the SM Discord, I actually needed this for a personal project, but was too lazy to properly do this until now.
 Please open an issue if I forgot anyone :)

-## License

-This project is MIT licensed.
-Check the License file for more information